pingcap/docs-tidb-operator/en/restore-from-aws-s3-using-br.md

     - To create a IAM role for the account, refer to [Create an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
     - Give the IAM role you created the required permission (refer to [access policies manage](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) for details).
 Because `Restore` needs to access AWS S3 storage, IAM is given the `AmazonS3FullAccess` permission.

-4. Bind IAM to TiKV Pod:
+4. Associate IAM with TiKV Pod:

     - In the process of restore using BR, both TiKV Pod and BR Pod need to read and write S3 storage.
-Therefore, you need to add annotation to TiKV Pod to bind it with the IAM role:
+Therefore, you need to add annotation to TiKV Pod to associate it with the IAM role:

         {{< copyable "shell-regular" >}}